-Domain: Instruction and Student Achievement lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Pa ially Fully Data Sources/Supporting Evidence yet В A rully 26.
+Domain: Instruction and Student Achievement lm Implementation Status Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A 1 uny 26.
 All paraprofessionals have received PD that includes clear descriptions of their work responsibilities and strategies for providing support to SWDs in general education classrooms and natural contexts.
 Paraprofessionals receive ongoing training on topics relative to their work responsibilities (e.g., the nature of specific disabilities and impact on learning; providing communication, physical, social and academic supports; health, safety and hygiene needs; and confidentiality).
 Outside resources, such as FIN, FDLRS, and CARD, are procured for the provision of training to paraprofessionals.
 The roles and responsibilities of paraprofessionals are clearly outlined and communicated by administrators and teachers.
 The principal ensures dedicated time for paraprofessionals to consult with teachers and be involved in student IEP meetings.
 Teachers and paraprofessionals discuss strategies and methods to provide individual supports to SWDs in general education classrooms and natural contexts.
 Administrators and teachers monitor the activities of paraprofessionals to evaluate the effectiveness of supports provided to SWDs.
 Paraprofessionals can clearly articulate the learning, communication and behavioral support needs of the SWDs they serve.
-Paraprofessionals have received training for wheelchair bound students (mobility training) va the Physical Therapist when necessary.
-Training opportunities are provided to all paraprofessionals via district on a frequent basis.
-Paraprofessionals receive training on devices (i.e. epipen) and trainings regarding seizures, to accommodate SWD's needs.
-Sugge sted Measures: Professional development logs, pre- and post-assessments, checklists, paraprofession nal interv iews, job o description ns, parapr ofessional schedules. opport Note: It is important that paraprofessionals understand how to support learning while using the least intrusive interventions for SWDs.
-Paraprofessionals should be included in professional learning opportunities and technical assistance relative to their assigned students and job responsibilities.
-Paraprofessionals' input on student learning (academic, behavioral and social) is critical to blanning and implementing appropriate supports as part of the IEP and curriculum team planning processes.
-Comm pmments:
+Although we have a lack in numbers of paraprofessionals this school year, paraprofessionals receive ongoing training on topics relative to their work responsibilities.
+Teachers and paraprofessionals discuss strategies and methods to provide individual supports to SWDs in general education classrooms and natural contexts.
+Administrators and teachers monitor the activities of paraprofessionals to evaluate the effectiveness of supports provided to SWDs.
+Paraprofessionals can clearly articulate the learning, communication and behavioral support needs of the SWDs they serve.
+Sugge ested Measures: Professional development logs, pre- and post-assessments, checklists, paraprofession nal interv views, job description ns, parapr ofessional schedules. opport unities and technical assistance relative to t stand how to support learning while using the least intrusive heir assigned students and job responsibilities.
+Paraprofest is part of the IEP and curriculum team planning processes.
+Comm ents:

-Domain: Communication and Collab oration 1 lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α lully 27.
+Domain: Communication and Collab oration l lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α Tuny 27.
 All special education teachers are full, collaborative members of a general education curriculum team.
 A secondary school special education teacher is an active member of the social studies department.
 An elementary school special education teacher is an active member of the third grade team.
 Special education teachers collaborate with general education teachers to share and implement instructional decisions made by the team.
 Special and general education teachers meet regularly to share information on curriculum and individual student support needs.
 All team members receive minutes of team meetings and have input into decisions when not available to attend in person.
-Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences).
-Y eSE Team members participate in all general education activities (i.e. faculty meetings; department meetings; PLC's; committees; etc).
-ESE Support Facilitators and therapists proide services via flexible schedules according to the needs of SWD's.
-ESE Support Facilitators share their roles with faculty and staff to advocate for SWD's and help shape the accommodations and modifications (if needed) for SWD's.
-Sugge ested Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee not be available to meet with each curriculum team durin period.
+Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences). &gt; Special education teachers collaborate with general education teachers to share and implement instructional decisions made by the team.
+All team members receive minutes of team meetings and have input into decisions when not available to attend in person.
+Sugge sted Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee not be available to meet with each curriculum team durin period.
 For example, Mrs. Smith may meet with the third g Comm ents: